xtendui/xtendui/src/gatsby/markdown/components/textarea-autosize/index.md

 category: "Form"
 parent: "TextareaAutosize"
 title: "TextareaAutosize"
-description: "Textarea with dynamic height depending on content."
+description: "TextareaAutosize is a plugin that manages automatic size on textarea."
 ---

-TextareaAutosize is a standalone plugin that manages **automatic size on textarea**.

 ## Javascript